-The administrative team and the LLT meet to discuss the results of the state assessment.
-A Selected group of highly effective teachers are compensated for their time in order to review and analyze the data.
-Classes are formulated according to the results of the FSA and SAT scores.
-This will allow for interventionists and classroom teachers to effectively provide intervention: Foundational skills and/ or ACT to students.
-Teachers also provide differentiated instruction to the students with fidelity as well as utilize computer-based programs for enhancement or remediation purposes.
-After the Baseline, Fall and Winter Interim Assessments are administered to grades Kindergarten through Fifth grade, the teachers and the administrative team meet again to discuss data, and re-group students based upon their abilities.
+Classes are formulated according to students' i-Ready levels and SAT scores.
+This will allow for interventionists and classroom teachers to effectively provide intervention: Foundational skills and/or ACT to students.

+Teachers also provide differentiated instruction to the students with fidelity as well as utilize computer-based programs for enhancement and remediation purposes.
+After the Science Baseline and the Winter Interim assessments are administered to grades Kindergarten through Fifth grade, the teachers and the administrative team meet again to discuss data, and re-group students based upon their abilities.
 Differentiated instruction and intervention groups continue based upon the students' level of performance.

-After using these strategies, if the student continues to work below standards, an RTI or a LEP (if the student is ELL) is convened so that additional strategies can be explored to assure students' success.
-Students who scored a Level 4 or 5 in the FSA or an 8 and 9 in the SAT are referred to be evaluated for the gifted program.
-These students are provided with enrichment activities to supplement the curriculum.
+After using these strategies, if the students continues to work below standards, an RTI or a LEP (if the student is ELL) is convened so that additional strategies can be explored to assure students' success.

+Students who scored a stanine of 7 or higher in the Reading Kindergarten - Second grade in the SAT are referred to be evaluated for the gifted program.
+The students who qualify are provided with enrichment activities to supplement the curriculum.